Yufengs/nginx_modules/README.md

 #### 4.ngx_upstream_netrb

-This module will define some topology records with many network segments in each one of them.
-Then we can use directive to control them to be activated or backup, and even to set which group (ruled by directive *assign*) can get how much traffic percentage.
+This module has two functionalities:

+1. Leading traffic flows to the specified servers.
+2. Splitting input traffic by some rules in a certain percentage.

+There is only one functionality activated.

 ##### Directives

 - **net_topology**

-  This is a zone block directive located in http zone.
+  This is a block directive located in http block.

   Format:

   ```
-  net_topology name {
+  net_topology name [default] {
       default|CIDR address		alias_name;
       ...
   }
   ```

+  There are two *default* here.
+They are both optional.

-  *default* is optional.
-If there is no *default*, the first entry will be default.
+  The first one indicates that this topology is a default one.
+If no topology set default, the first topology will be default.

+  The second one just like a default route.
+If no CIDR rules matched, default alias will be given.

   We can set different network segments with alias in this block.

+  *alias*' format: /aaa/bbb/ccc/.../nnn，divided by /.

 - **rebalance**